Scientists have discovered a chemical compound that cuts off the "energy" of glioblastoma cells that causes them to self-destruct.

 The median survival of patients with this aggressive cancer is 10-12 months.
 According to some studies, the 5-year survival rate of less than 10 percent.

 However, new research conducted by an international team of scientists may have found a way to stop the spread of cancer cells.
-New synthetic chemical compound called KHS101 disables the "supplying energy" in cancer cells.
+New synthetic chemical compound called KHS101 disables "power supply" on cancer cells.

 Heiko Vurdak the University of Leeds in the United Kingdom led the study, which was published in the journal Science Translational Medicine.

 Laboratory experiments have found that KHS101 destroys the mitochondria of cancer cells.
 Also known as "plant cells", mitochondria are tiny organelles responsible for the conversion of nutrients into energy.
 Interrupting the good functioning of the mitochondria, KHS101 prevented this toplivosrabatyvayuschemu metabolism and led to self-destruction of cells.